SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 ## Versions

-4.0 - (≥ 1.19) As the new Allay mob can be used to sort non-stackable items, this feature has been removed from this mod, so it is more vanilla-friendly again!
+4.0 - As the new Allay mob can be used to sort non-stackable items, this feature has been removed from this mod, so it is more vanilla-friendly again!
-3.1 - Server Side Only version: NBTs are now used and the way to make or unmake a Hopper sticky has changed; Both versions: small change on how a Sticky Hopper filtering non-stackable items works
+3.1 - Small changes on how a Sticky Hopper filtering non-stackable items works
-3.0b - Correcting texts for Mod Menu (Client/Server version)
+3.0b - Correcting texts for Mod Menu
-3.0a - (≥ 1.17.1) Improving the functionality of the sorting book - This is also the first release of the server-side only version!
+3.0a - Improving the functionality of the sorting book - This is also the first release of the server-side only version!
-3.0 - (≥ 1.17.1) Adding the ability to filter non-stackable items
+3.0 - Adding the ability to filter non-stackable items
-2.3 - (≥ 1.17) Bugfix: Pickaxe tag added, so it's possible to mine Sticky Hoppers!
+2.3 - Bugfix: Pickaxe tag added, so it's possible to mine Sticky Hoppers!
 2.2 - Cleaning craft simplified
 2.1 - Non-stackable items can finally be retained (but not filtered); Clean up craft added
 2.0 - Comparators management; Transfer cooldown bugfix